skeller88/SF-Food-Truck-Finder-Python/README.md

 # App architecture
 The project focuses on the back-end.
 Using Heroku scheduler and Node, a worker task downloads all of the data from the DataSF dataset and updates a MongoDB database also deployed on Heroku via the [Compose](https://www.compose.io/) addon.

+For an I/O heavy application running on a single server due to cost constraints, an asynchronous platform/framework was the logical choice.
+Node was chosen over another asynchronous solution like Tornado because 1) Node has a larger community than Tornado or Twisted (measured by posts on Stack Overflow), and 2) I already know Node and time for this project was limited, making it not feasible to learn a new asynchronous server platform/framework.

 I had never done a project involving spatial queries, so I looked into geo-based databases.
 Currently, the most popular two are MongoDB and PostGIS, a spatial database extender for PostgreSQL.

 There was no clear winner between the two.
 Here's what they are equal on: